driftingmoose/driftingmoose.github.io/print-edition.md

 : If checked you will be able to specify any name of a model in the new text field.
 Useful when working with proxies or for specific model versions.

 Model
-: The model used for the assistant. o1 and o3 models are available only with the “OpenAI Completions” option.
+: The model used for the assistant.

 Context size (for Ollama)
 : The size of the context window used to generate the next token.
 Bigger numbers will require more RAM to run models.